DataDog/integrations-core/airflow/tests/k8s_sample/README.md

 # Airflow with KubernetesExecutor

-This is a sample/lab Kubernetes setup with Datadog Agent and Airflow using KubernetesExecutor.
+This is a sample/lab Kubernetes setup with the Datadog Agent and Airflow using KubernetesExecutor.

 ## Setup